-If you are unsure about the role of an un-appointed attendee at your charity trustee meetings, you may wish to seek legal advice.

-Section 2: What do charity trustees do?

-In running their charity, the trustees operate within two sets of formal rules:

-the charity’s governing document; and

-the law which governs their type of organisation.

-The governing document of the charity is any document which sets out the charity’s purposes and how it should be managed and run.
-For charities in Northern Ireland the law which governs their type of organisation is the Charities Act.
-Depending on its legal structure, a charity may also have to follow other legislation such as the Companies Act 2006 (for charitable companies) and the Trustees Act (NI) 1958 and 2001.

-Compliance with the Charities Act and other legislation

-The Charities Act (Northern Ireland) 2008 and other laws place several duties on charity trustees.
-The key duties are to:

-ensure the charity complies with charity law and with the requirements of the Commission as the regulator of charities.

-make sure the charity complies with other relevant legislation or regulators, for example company law, trustee law, health and safety law, employment law, the Bribery Act and data protection law.

-ensure that the charity is registered with the Commission if legally required to

-prepare annual returns, reports and accounts as required by law.

-ensure the charity does not breach any of the requirements or rules set out in its governing document and remains true to its charitable purposes.

-act with integrity and avoid any misuse of charity funds or assets.

-report any serious incidents to the Commission and explain how these are being managed.

-avoid actual and potential conflicts of interest and handle any that do arise in such a way as to promote accountability and transparency.

-Follow the correct procedure for closures and mergers.

-Seek consent for changes from the Commission, when required.

-Acting with due care and diligence

-Charity trustees must:

-be familiar with the charity’s governing document and ensure it remains effective.

-ensure the charity is and will remain solvent.

-use charitable funds and assets properly and only in furtherance of the charity's purposes.

-avoid doing things that might place the charity's assets, endowment, funds, property or reputation at undue risk.

-take special care when investing the funds of the charity or borrowing funds for the charity to use.

-use reasonable care and skill in their work as charity trustees, including using their personal skills and experience to ensure the charity is well-run and efficient.

-consider getting external professional advice on all matters where there may be a risk to the charity or where the charity trustees may be in breach of their duties.

-Acting in the best interests of the charity

-Charity trustees must act in the best interests of the charity and only within the purposes of the charity.
-Examples of which include:

-making balanced and adequately informed decisions, thinking about the short and long term effects

-avoid putting themselves in a position where their duty to the charity conflicts with their personal interests or loyalty to any other person or body

-ensuring they do not receive any benefit from the charity unless it’s properly authorised and clearly in the charity’s interests– this also includes anyone who’s financially connected to a trustee – such as a partner, dependent child or business partner.
+If you aren’t sure whether someone who goes to your trustee meetings is a charity trustee, consider getting legal advice.

+What do charity trustees do?

+Charity trustees work together to:

+Make decisions about the charity’s finances, activities and plans for the future

+Lead the charity and give it direction

+Review and report on the charity’s work.

+You might also be involved in employing staff.

+In everything trustees do, there are responsibilities to consider.
+In particular, you’ll need to follow two sets of formal rules:

+The charity’s governing document.
+This sets out your charity’s purposes and how it should be managed and run.

+The law that governs your type of charity.
+In Northern Ireland, this always includes the Charities Act.
+Depending on the type of charity, you may also have to follow other laws, such as the Companies Act 2006 (for charitable companies) or the Trustees Act (NI) 1958 and 2001.

+Following laws and regulations

+As a trustee, you’ll need to make sure your charity:

+Follows all the laws and regulations that apply to it (for example, charity law, the Bribery Act, company law, data-protection law, employment law, trustee law, and health and safety law)

+Keeps to our regulations, as the charity regulator

+Is registered with us, unless the law says it doesn’t need to be registered

+Keeps to all the rules in its governing document and stays true to its charitable purposes.

+You must also:

+Prepare annual monitoring returns, reports and accounts in line with the laws that apply

+Make sure the charity’s money and other assets (for example, buildings) are not misused

+Report any serious incidents to us and explain how your charity is managing them

+Try to prevent conflicts of interest – and, if any do happen, deal with them in an open and accountable way

+Follow the relevant processes if you close your charity or merge it with another organisation

+Get our permission (if needed) to make changes to your charity.

+Acting with care and attention

+To act with care and attention, you should:

+Understand your charity’s governing document and make sure it still works well for the charity

+Make sure your charity can pay its debts, now and in the future

+Use the charity’s money and assets properly, and only to achieve the charity’s purposes

+Take extra care when investing your charity’s money or borrowing money for the charity

+Use your skills and experience to make sure your charity is well run and efficient.

+Never do anything that might put the charity’s assets, endowment, money, property or reputation at risk.
+If you’re concerned that something may put your charity at risk or stop you acting on your responsibilities, get advice from a professional outside the charity.

+Acting in the charity’s best interests

+As a trustee, you must always act in your charity’s best interests to help it achieve its purposes.
+For example:

+Always make balanced and well-informed decisions, considering what effect the decision will have in the short term and the long term.

+Never put yourself in a position where your duty to the charity comes into conflict with your own interests or loyalties.

+Never accept benefits from your charity unless they have been properly authorised and they are clearly in the charity’s interests.
+The same applies to anyone who is financially connected to you, such as your partner, your dependent child or your business partner.